navpreet-debut/riyaz-blockchain-task/README.md

 docker network prune

-(This command prompt you to enter yes/no so press y to continue)
+(Above command prompt you to enter yes/no so, press y to continue)

 docker volume prune

-(This command prompt you to enter yes/no so press y to continue)
+(Above command prompt you to enter yes/no so, press y to continue)

 Run the following command to start the test network: The createChannel command creates a channel named mychannel with two channel members, Org1 and Org2.